Posts

 Image

 The last day ended as it was intended to with a stunning view over the Black Sea.
-However, today also had a variety of stings remaining in the tail end of the journey.
-That’s the Black Sea that is.
-To get to the Black Sea I had 136km to ride and, more worryingly 1,369m of climbing to do.
-Given that every stage so far had been pretty flat I wasn’t really prepared for the climbing.
-1,369m of climbing isn’t a Mallorca 312 but it’s not nothing and, despite today being cooler than the previous few days, it was still going to be 36 degrees for most of the day.
+However, today also had a variety of hurtful stings remaining in the tail end of the journey.
+That's the Black Sea that is.
+To get to the Black Sea I had 136 km to ride and, more worryingly 1,369m of climbing to do.
+Given that every stage so far had been pretty flat I wasn't really prepared for the climbing.
+1,369m of climbing isn't a Mallorca 312 but it's not nothing and, despite today being cooler than the previous few days, it was still going to be 36 degrees for most of the day.
 Eeek.
-Here’s the first “interesting fact” of the day.
-Last night I had done some calculations on the flow rate of the Danube (“Big D”), got some stats on the width and depth of the Danube and made some heroic assumptions about the shape of the river bed.
-An isosceles triangle with a base of the width of the river and a height of the average depth of the river seemed the best model.
-It turns out that the flow rate through the Danube is
+Here's the first “interesting fact” of the day.
+Last night I had done some calculations on the flow rate of the Danube (“Big D”), found some stats on the width and depth of the Danube and made some heroic assumptions about the shape of the river bed.
+An isosceles triangle with a bas...